UWSysLab/Sapphire/README.md

 ## Third-party licenses

-The subdirectories `java`, `javax`, and `org` of `sapphire/app/src/main/java/` contain source code from the Apache Harmony project (with slight modifications to some files).
+The subdirectories `harmony_java`, `harmony_javax`, and `org` of `sapphire/app/src/main/java/` contain source code from the Apache Harmony project.
+Some of the files were modified to change the access modifiers of classes and methods, and all of the files in `harmony_java` and `harmony_javax` were modified to move that code out of the core library package namespaces.
 These source files are distributed under the Apache License.
 The full license is in the file `LICENSE-apache-harmony`.